seraprogrammer1/GI9/README.md

 - **Select Folders:** Click on the folder to select it.
 Selected elements are highlighted.
 - **Hide/Show Subfolders:** Click the arrow button next to a folder to collapse or expand it.
 - **Remove Folders/Items:** Click the **-** button next to a folder or item to remove it.
 - **Search:** Use the search bar at the top of the Explorer to find specific folders or items.
-(Development)
+The search bar shows the path to the element but does not display the contents of folders.

 ### Balance Management
 - **Balance Calculation:** The total balance is updated automatically based on the amounts in the Income and Expense folders.
-- **View Balance:** The balance is displayed in the under word "Budget".
+- **View Balance:** The balance is displayed under the word "Budget".

 ### Validation
 - Ensure all fields (Name, Amount, Description) are filled before adding an item.